 Assigned fund balances are amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
-Assignments are identified by Commonwealth management pursuant to the delegation of authority granted by the General Governor specified Assembly and Appropriation Act.
+Assignments are identified by Commonwealth management pursuant to the delegation of authority granted by the General Assembly and Governor specified in the Appropriation Act.

-Unassigned Fund Balances DD.
+DD.
+Unassigned Fund Balances

 Unassigned fund balance is the amount of fund balance that has not been assigned to other funds and has not been restricted, committed or assigned to specific purposes within the General Fund (major).
-The General Fund is the only fund that could potentially report a positive unassigned fund balance For fiscal year 2023, there are no unassigned balances in the governmental funds.
+The General Fund is the only fund that could potentially report a positive unassigned fund balance amount.
+For fiscal year 2023, there are no unassigned balances in the governmental funds.